vtex-apps/release-notes/docs/2020-10/README.md

 ![newsletter-demo](https://user-images.githubusercontent.com/27777263/96277790-1c169b80-0fab-11eb-99cb-6b55ea7f5b7f.png)

 - **Condition Layout v2** - The Condition Layout as we know was remodeled in order to achieve a clearer logic when setting the conditions to build your store's layout.
-In addition to its new [documentation](https://vtex.io/docs/components/all/vtex.condition-layout/), do not forget to access the [migration guide](https://github.com/vtex-apps/condition-layout/blob/master/docs/MIGRATION-GUIDE.md), especially prepared to help you with this upgrade!
+In addition to its new [documentation](https://vtex.io/docs/components/all/vtex.condition-layout/), do not forget to access the [migration guide](https://github.com/vtex-apps/condition-layout/blob/master/docs/MIGRATION-GUIDE.md), specially prepared to help you with this upgrade!

 ## Improvements ➕